Stephen King (surveyor)

 Stephen King (15 December 1841 – 8 October 1915) was an English sketcher, surveyor, and explorer.
 He was part of the last John McDouall Stuart Expedition (1861–1862), successfully crossing Australia from south to north, and was appointed Surveyor of the Overland Telegraph party sent out by Darwent and Dalwood in 1870.

-He was called Stephen King Jr. during the lifetime of his father, a pioneer of Gawler, and to a lesser extent continued through his life.
+He was called Stephen King, junior during the lifetime of his father, a pioneer of Gawler, and to a lesser extent continued through his life.
 His father has been called here and elsewhere Stephen King JP.